Problems Reported After Atrium C-Qur Hernia Surgery

 The C-QUR mesh was developed and introduced by Atrium Medical Corporation.
 It is constructed of polypropylene with an outer coating of a gel made from omega 3 fatty acids called the O3FA layer.

-A number of individuals have reported experiencing severe and painful complications following Atrium C-Qur hernia repair surgery, such as infections, mesh failure, and gastric ulcers.
+A number of problems have been reported involving infections, mesh failure, gastric ulcers and other complications following Atrium C-Qur hernia repair surgery.

 These problems can arise if the mesh adheres to the bowels, potentially causing twisted or perforated bowel damage.